Co-Founder Story – Going Into Business With My Friend

-At certain times we have not been aligned in what our roles and responsibilities are, which led to unnecessary confusion and each of us not being sure what the other was doing.
+At certain times we have not been aligned with what our roles and responsibilities are, which led to unnecessary confusion and each of us not being sure what the other was doing.

 Once we saw this beginning to cause problems, we sat down, discussed it and clearly agreed exactly what each of us was responsible for.

-That way we could now go away and fulfil our roles, and scrutinise each other’s work to a certain extent since we know who is doing what.
+That way we could now go away and fulfill our roles, and scrutinise each other’s work to a certain extent since we know who is doing what.

 The one overarching strength we have, however, is a formidable trust in each other, which would have been hard to find with any other co-founder.

 I think this is the primary ingredient needed in any co-founder relationship and we know we are working together for a common purpose.

 There is no back-biting or suggestion that we would do anything to the detriment of each other and we know we are both going to do what it takes to be a success.

 Another important factor in sustaining a co-founder relationship is working out what each other is good at and then clearly separating your roles out.
 Again, we have been fortunate in that we compliment one another well, both in working style and interests.